Shaarai Torah Synagogue (Worcester, Massachusetts): Final days

 The Providence Street building was added to the National Register of Historic Places in 1990.
 The synagogue stopped functioning in 1996 and finally closed shortly after a devastating arson fire in 1999.
 Once one of at least 12 neighborhood Orthodox synagogues, when it closed Shaarai Torah was the last remaining functioning synagogue on the east side of Worcester.
-The building had been sold in 1997 to Al Tapper, a Worcester native and philanthropist who had plans to turn it into a Jewish museum or multi-ethnic community center, but those plans were scrapped after the fire.
+The building was sold in 1997 to Al Tapper, a Worcester native and philanthropist who had plans to turn it into a Jewish museum or multi-ethnic community center, but those plans were scrapped after the fire.
 Tapper was able to get the developer to agree to keep the Hebrew inscriptions on the facade of the building intact.

 Redevelopment

 Abandoned and in disrepair, the synagogue was added to the Worcester Preservation Society's list of endangered properties.
-In 2003, the building was finally sold to developer Selim LaHoud who hired Kopec Contracting to convert it into 13 apartments known as Red Oak Condominiums.
+In 2003, the building was finally sold to Selim LaHoud, a property developer, who hired Kopec Contracting to convert it into 11 apartments known as Red Oak Condominiums.